 Like any marketing initiative, getting results can take time and you may find that you are spending a lot of time online and neglecting other tasks as a result.
-Perhaps you are taking an ad hoc approach and failing to co-ordinate all of your marketing messages.
+Perhaps you are taking an ad hoc approach and failing to co-ordinate your marketing messages.

 Match the message to the medium

-The golden rule when it comes to social media marketing is not to overtly sell.
+The golden rule when it comes to social media marketing is to avoid overtly sell.
 So, the way you communicate on Facebook or Twitter, for instance, will be very different from the way you would approach a sales letter.

 However, it is vital that you don't go completely off-message.
 All your marketing communication should highlight your USPs, strengthen your brand and be aimed at your target market.
-With social networking, for example, you can position yourself as an expert or talk about relevant issues that you are passionate about.
+With social networking, for example, you can position yourself as an expert or talk about relevant issues in your industry that you are passionate about.

 Social media marketing can work with your traditional marketing to enhance it.

 - Advertising.
-Make sure the messages you convey in your advertising are being carried through online; flag up your USPs and be completely consistent in your brand positioning.
+Make sure the messages you convey in your offline advertising are being carried through online; flag up your USPs and be completely consistent in your brand positioning.
 Social media can be a more informal arena but it will be damaging if you go off message.

 - PR: Submit your press releases to online PR services to give them wider exposure.
 In your social media engagement, mention your latest news and position yourself as an expert.

-- Your website: Include web links in your social media marketing to boost traffic to your website and improve your search engine ranking.
+- Your website: Include links in your social media marketing to boost traffic to your website and improve your search engine ranking.
 Use keywords in your blogs, posts and tweets to help potential customers discover you online.

 - Market research: Use online social media to gather feedback about your products and services.

-- Sales leads: Find new prospects by widening your social media networks and develop relationships so that they become customers.
+- Sales leads: Find new prospects by widening your social media networks and develop online relationships so that they become customers.